cspoojary/Learn_Python/Python_kannada/02_Basics.md

 # Python Basics
+### TOKENS
+- Keywords
+- Identifiers
+- Literals
+- Operators
+- Punctuators / Delimiters
+- Comments
+-

-## Variables in Python
+## Variable
-Variables are used to store data values.
+- Variables are containers for storing data values.
-They are created when you assign a value to them, and you don’t need to declare their type (Python is dynamically typed).
+- creating a variable is as simple as assigning it a value.
+Python is dynamically typed, so you don't need to declare the type.
+The variable is created the moment you first assign a value to it.
+- In Python, memory space is allocated automatically without the need for explicit declaration when a value is assigned to a variable.
+The assignment of values to variables is done using the equal sign (=).

 ###  Syntax:
 ```python